madetech/handbook/team-norms/retrospectives.md

 ## Expectations

+Teams are expected to self-manage which includes time boxing their retrospectives.

+If you wish to perform your retrospective at a different time, or, more or less frequently.
+You are free to do so, so long as you have sought both agreement and input from your group.

+Any improvements, changes to the comradrospective, should be discussed at the comradrospective with everyone it will affect involved.

 ### Facilitators

-Teams are expected to self-manage and elect a facilitator for their individual retrospectives.
+Teams are expected to elect a facilitator for their individual retrospectives.

 The facilitation role should be seen as a skill that can be improved, and facilitators should treat it as such.

 **[Unsolved Problem]** There is value in the facilitator of the comradrospective not becoming a static role.
 The company needs a way to self-manage who takes this role, either changing every two-weekly or changing every 2,3,4 retrospectives??

-Teams are expected to self-manage which includes time boxing their retrospectives.

-If you wish to perform your retrospective at a different time, or, more or less frequently.
-You are free to do so, so long as you have sought both agreement and input from your group.

-Any improvements, changes to the comradrospective, should be discussed at the comradrospective with everyone it will affect involved.

 ## Notes